R0STUS/filesys-bin/README.md

-# filesys-bin
+# FileSystem in C++
-Very useless filesystem
+A very useless filesystem
+Just need to make expirience